tryton/tryton/modules/account/doc/usage/create.inc.rst

 You must first create the *Account Move Template* and set it up to ask for the things that might change each time it is used.

-You then run the
+You then run the `Create Move from Template
+<wizard-account.move.template.create>` wizard from [:menuselection:`Financial
-`Create Move from Template <wizard-account.move.template.create>` wizard to create account moves based on a template of your choice.
+--> Entries --> Create Move from Template`] to create account moves based on a template of your choice.